Didgerydont/data-centric-milestone-project/README.md

 I have deployed the project through Heroku.
 The app is running @ [https://data-flask-project.herokuapp.com/](https://data-flask-project.herokuapp.com/)

-The file is deployed through Heroku by matching config variables such as IP, PORT, SECRET_KEY and MONGO_URI Then we need to make sure that we have a Procfile and requirements.txt file set up.
+The file is deployed through Heroku by matching config variables such as IP, PORT, SECRET_KEY and MONGO_URI Then we need to make sure that we have a Procfile and requirements.txt file set up so that Heroku knows how to correctly install the project to its servers.
 My SECRET_KEY and MONGO_URI has been stored as enviroment variables within my project in order to them secret.